-Class Description Settings/Methods ExecutionContext Stores all the information needed for a scan to run and publish results to Code Insight server.
-This Methods: ExecutionContext getInstance(Properties props, PrintStream logger) class should be initialized Initializes ExecutionContext for the current scan. only by calling the Parameters: ExecutionContext.getInst ance() method. props: Properties required to scan and publish results logger: Output stream where all the useful logging will be sent; if logger is null, all logging is redirected to console output.
+Class Description Settings/Methods ExecutionContext Stores all the information Methods: needed for a scan to run and publish results to Code Insight server.
+This class should be initialized only by calling the ExecutionContext.getInst ance() method.
+ExecutionContext getInstance(Properties props, PrintStream logger) Initializes ExecutionContext for the current scan. , , Parameters: props: Properties required to scan and publish results logger: Output stream where all the useful logging will be sent; if logger is null, all logging is redirected to console output.
 For more information about parameters for this class, see Property Settings.

-Table 3-1 • Available Classes and Methods
+Table 3-1 - Available Classes and Methods